 5.2.
 In the “low-choice” (e.g., low dissonance) condition, the experimenter should simply say, "During this wait, I am going to ask you to do a small task for this opinion research experiment."

-6. In both conditions, the experimenter should then explain the task as follows: “The issue of whether inflammatory speakers should be allowed to speak on a college campus often becomes a problem.
+6. In both conditions, explain the task as follows: “The issue of whether inflammatory speakers should be allowed to speak on a college campus often becomes a problem.
 The Ivy League Administrators Association is trying to formulate a standard policy on whether or not, and in what circumstances, inflammatory speakers should be allowed to speak on campus.
 Past experience has indicated that one of the best ways to understand what the relevant arguments are on both sides of any issue is to ask people to write essays favoring one side of the issue.
 Therefore, what we would like you to do is to write the strongest, the most forceful essay that you can taking the position that inflammatory speakers should be banned from college campuses.”
 (NOTE: The language needs to be changed depending on the university.)

 6.1.
 In the “high-choice” condition, the experimenter should go further and secure the participant’s verbal consent, adding after compliance, "Remember, you are under no obligation."
 (In the original study, all of the subjects agreed to write the essay.)